After all the deals, get ready for Cavs vs. Warriors again

-The NBA trade deadline passed last Thursday and the favorites to meet in the NBA Finals remain the Golden State Warriors and Cleveland Cavaliers.
+The NBA trade deadline passed Thursday, and defending champion Cleveland and Golden State remain the favorites to meet in the Finals.

 Neither team made a deal in the hours before the deadline.
-Cleveland is expected to add Deron Williams, assuming he clears waivers.

-With the Cavs and Warriors content not to shake up their rosters, the storyline to monitor was what teams did in pursuit of knocking them off their thrones atop their respective conferences.
+Cleveland is expected to sign Deron Williams now that he’s cleared waivers.
+With the addition of Williams and the anticipated return of J.R.
+Smith (thumb) and Kevin Love (knee) from injuries, the Cavaliers are poised to win the East again.

-Here’s what the top challengers did in each conference and whether it’ll matter in the playoffs (spoiler alert: it probably won’t).
+As Cleveland and Golden State largely maintained the status quo, the focus turned to their challengers.
+Here’s what those teams did and whether it’ll matter in the playoffs.
+(Spoiler alert: It probably won’t.)

+It’s kind of a dark moment of uncertainty.
+That was the frustrating part.
+You want me to be your guy here.
+I thought I would have been in the loop a little more on that.

 Eastern Conference

-Boston Celtics: No moves by Boston with their collection of draft picks.
-Regardless of what happens in the postseason, the Celtics are poised to make a big splash with a trade in the offseason to make a strong run to knock off the Cavs in 2018.
-It also helps getting Avery Bradley back from injury.
+Boston Celtics – Boston made no moves with its collection of draft picks.
+Regardless of what happens in the postseason, the Celtics are set to make a big offseason trade aimed to knock off the Cavaliers in 2018.
+Meanwhile, Boston will need more huge performances from Isaiah Thomas along with Avery Bradley’s return from an Achilles’ injury to rattle Cleveland this season.

-Washington Wizards: One of the league’s hottest teams added Bojan Bogdanovic and Chris McCullough from Brooklyn for Andrew Nicholson, Marcus Thornton and 2017 protected first round draft pick.
-Washington’s weakness was its bench and the addition of Bogdanovic’s shooting is certainly a boost in a possible second-round matchup with Boston.
+Washington Wizards – One of the league’s hottest teams added Bojan Bogdanovic and Chris McCullough from Brooklyn for Andrew Nicholson, Marcus Thornton and a 2017 protected first-round pick.
+Washington’s weakness was its bench, and Bogdanovic’s shooting should help in a possible second-round playoff matchup with Boston.

-Toronto Raptors: Having already dealt for Serge Ibaka, the Raptors acquired P.J.
-Tucker from Phoenix for Jared Sullinger, second-round draft picks in 2017 and 2018 and cash considerations.
-Ibaka and Tucker make the Raptors better equipped to get physical against Cleveland, and perhaps even push a series to seven games.
+Toronto Raptors – After trading for Orlando’s Serge Ibaka, Toronto acquired P.J.
+Tucker from Phoenix for Jared Sullinger, second-round draft picks in 2017 and 2018 and cash.
+Ibaka and Tucker make the Raptors better equipped to get physical against Cleveland and perhaps push a series to seven games.

 Western Conference

-San Antonio Spurs: Nothing changes with the Spurs.
-They’ll take their chances with Kawhi Leonard and the crew with Pau Gasol returning from a hand injury.
-The Spurs are the team in the West with the best chance of upending the Warriors.
+San Antonio Spurs – The Spurs will take their chances with Kawhi Leonard and Co., which welcomed back Pau Gasol from a hand injury Friday.
+The Spurs have the best chance of upending the Warriors in the West.

-Houston Rockets: Did the Rockets really need another scorer off the bench?
-Well they found one, picking up high-scoring guard Lou Williams from the Lakers for Corey Brewer and a first-round draft pick.
-Williams poured in 27 points in his debut without a practice or shootaround.
-It doesn’t make Houston better defensively (adding Andrew Bogut would), but the Rockets might be the team most likely to score on par with the Warriors in a series.
+Houston Rockets – Did Houston really need another scorer off the bench?
+Well, the Rockets found one – Lou Williams, who came from the Los Angeles Lakers for Corey Brewer and a first-round draft pick.
+Williams had 27 points in his Houston debut without a practice or shootaround.
+The deal didn’t help the Rockets defensively; Andrew Bogut would have been a plus.
+But Houston might be best positioned to keep pace with the high-scoring Warriors in a series.

-Los Angeles Clippers: Like Boston, the Clippers biggest move will be improved health.
-Chris Paul has been cleared to return to action.
-They might not matter in the spring, as the Warriors have owned the Clippers, even with Paul in the lineup.
+Los Angeles Clippers – The Clippers’ biggest difference will be improved health.
+Chris Paul has been cleared to return from a thumb injury.
+Los Angeles might be a nonfactor in the postseason because the Warriors have owned the Clippers, even with Paul in the lineup.

 The This Can’t Be Life Award

+Did Houston really need another scorer off the bench?
+Well, the Rockets found one – Lou Williams, who came from the Los Angeles Lakers for Corey Brewer and a first-round draft pick.

-The latest installment is Hall of Famer Shaquille O’Neal against Warriors center JaVale McGee shows it’s not all funny for some.
+The latest installment of Naismith Hall of Famer Shaquille O’Neal vs. Warriors center JaVale McGee shows it’s not entirely funny for some.

-The attacks have gotten personal as McGee has grown tired of being joke fodder for O’Neal, which has gone on for years during O’Neal’s “Shaqtin A Fool” segment on TNT that highlights the follies of NBA players.
+The attacks have gotten personal as McGee has grown tired of being fodder for O’Neal’s jokes during O’Neal’s “Shaqtin A Fool” TNT segment, which highlights the follies of NBA players.

-O’Neal repeatedly referred to McGee as a “bum” of a player and saying he’d smack him and McGee firing back with insults.
+O’Neal repeatedly called McGee a “bum” of a player and said he’d smack him, and McGee fired back with insults.

+The tension has risen for some time.
+Don’t think O’Neal missed McGee comparing him to a minstrel show, one of the biggest insults of an African American, and you knew he’d respond.

+The NBA doesn’t want Twitter accounts to cross the line.
+But it’s too late to get between O’Neal and McGee.

 The Keeping it Way Too Real Award

-Indiana forward Paul George in the Indianapolis Star following the NBA trade deadline passing.
-George was a hot name and quotes like that don’t quell any speculation George is headed to the Lakers in 2018 if he’s not traded before then.
+– Indiana forward Paul George to The Indianapolis Star after the trade deadline passed.
+He was the subject of much trade speculation, and quotes such as that further speculation George is headed to the Lakers in 2018 if he’s not traded before then.

 Jason Jones: @mr_jasonjones, read more about the team at sacbee.com/kings.